cypnk/Anime-List/README.md

 Kinnikuman (1983)
 Kino no Tabi - the Beautiful World (2003)
 Knight's & Magic
+Kobato
-Kobayashi-san Chi no Maid Dragon
+Kobayashi-san Chi no Maid Dragon (Miss Kobayashi's Dragon Maid)
 Kodomo no Omocha (Kodocha 1996)
 Koi to Senkyo to Chocolate (Love, Election and Chocolate)
+Kokaku no Pandora (Pandora in the Crimson Shell: Ghost Urn)
 Kokuriko-Zaka Kara (From Up On Poppy Hill)
 Komori-san wa Kotowarenai!
 Kono Bijutsubu ni wa Mondai ga Aru!
 (This Art Club Has a Problem!)